stellaboschi/amrita-express/README.md

 ## Scegli la tua lingua / Select Language

 * [[IT] Entra nel Viaggio (Italiano)](it/)
-  > *Il nuovo hub per il progetto Amrita Express.*
+  > *La casa del progetto Amrita Express.*
   >
   > _Puoi trovare l'archivio storico dei post anche su Blogger: [stella711.blogspot.com](https://stella711.blogspot.com)_

 ---

 * [[EN] Enter the Journey (English)](en/)
-  > *The new hub for the Amrita Express project.*
+  > *The home of the Amrita Express project.*
   >
-  > _You can also find the historical archive of posts on Blogger: [amrita711.blogspot.com](https://amrita711.blogspot.com)_
+  > _A few older posts, translated by the author alone, can still be found on Blogger: [amrita711.blogspot.com](https://amrita711.blogspot.com)_
+  > *Translation note: This English edition is a collaborative project between the author and Gemini 1.5 Flash (the April 2026 version of Google’s large language model).
+Together, we try to refine the fragments, seeking to preserve the essence of the original written voice.*

 ---